Learn Hangul: The Easy Guide to Stop Stalling and Start Reading!

 Are you tired of feeling like a confused deer when looking at those inscrutable Korean characters?

-Do you want to end the tyranny of wholly depending on Romanizations?
+Do you want to end the tyranny of depending on Romanizations?

-You’ll finally get to learn Hangul and use it for whatever purpose you find fit—like writing that long-due proposal to your beloved K-Pop idol.
+In this post, you’ll finally get to learn Hangul ( 한글 ) and use it for whatever purpose you find fit—like writing that long-due proposal to your beloved K-Pop idol.

 What Is Hangul?